pindiespace/webvr-mini/README.md

 Start webpack watching in first console window "start": "webpack-dev-server --inline --devtool eval --progress --colors --content-base dist"

+#Checking things in the console

-To see auto-updates, access using the dev server URL http://localhost:8080/webpack-dev-server/
+To see auto-updates, access using the dev server URL.
+NOTE: this will only show internal console.logs.
+You can't see objects attached to the window from here, since we are in an <iframe>.

+http://localhost:8080/webpack-dev-server/

-To see the site without auto-updates, http://localhost:8080
+To see the site without auto-updates, and with GLOBAL windows object visible in the Console, use http://localhost:8080

 ## note on environment variables